den-materials/sql-intro/readme.md

 >Note: If you get an error about a `Library not loaded`, you may need to reinstall `postresql` with the following command `brew reinstall postgresql`.

+>Note: If you get an error about the `server running locally and accepting connections`, you may need to manually start `postgresql` with the following command: `postgres -D /usr/local/var/postgres`.
+(Think `mongod`, so you may need to start a new tab to continue with this lesson.)

 Great!
 You've entered the PostgreSQL equivalent of the node REPL: now, you can execute PSQL commands, or PostgreSQL's version of SQL.

 Let's use these commands, but before we can, we must create a database.
 Let's call it wdi: